slowernews/hamster-system/README.md

 *Mantra: 'You don't need a personal budget'.*

 Does it worth to spend cognitive bandwidth to know that last month you spent €312,23 on groceries?
-I already know that I spend around €300 on it every month.
+I already know that I spend around €300 every month.
 What I crave is to feel in control of my life.

 How to do it in a practical way?
 Track your **net worth** in a spreadsheet: